Force 10 from Navarone (film): Plot

-Jumping the train near the dam, the team splits up: Miller and Weaver run a diversion, while Mallory and Barnsby sneak into the dam.
-Weaver runs into Captain Drazak and kills him in a knife fight.
-Mallory and Barnsby set their charges within the dam; its structural integrity compromised by the blast, the dam wall bursts, releasing a torrent of water that topples the bridge.
-The German assault is thwarted, saving Petrovich and the partisans.
+Jumping the train near the dam, the team splits up: Miller and Weaver run a diversion using various gadgets from his briefcase, while Mallory and Barnsby sneak into the dam.
+Weaver kills Captain Drazak in a knife fight.
+Mallory and Barnsby blast the concrete dam, and it bursts, releasing a torrent of water that topples the bridge.
+The German assault is thwarted, saving Petrovich and the partisan guerrillas.

-Mallory and Barnsby rejoin Miller and Weaver, but Mallory reminds the others they are trapped on the wrong side of the river.
-As the credits roll, the men begin a strenuous journey back to friendly lines.
+Mallory and Barnsby rejoin Miller and Weaver on the wrong side of the river, and the men begin a strenuous journey back to friendly territory.